 This means in the event of an emergency if you receive a phone call in the middle of the night that your teenager has been in an accident, you may not be able to receive information on what happened.
 You may even have to go to court to receive approval to make medical decisions on his or her behalf.

-The Documents Your College Student Should Have
+Documents Your College Student Should Have: A Checklist

 Before your teenager begins their college year, here are the documents you need to have signed and in place:

-The Power of Attorney – This document allows parents to access the teenager’s financial accounts and sign documents on their behalf.
+General Power of Attorney – This document allows parents to access the teenager’s financial accounts and sign documents on their behalf.

 Healthcare Proxy – This gives you the right to make medical decisions for your teenager in the event of an emergency.